What Is Laser Engraving?

 If your anything like me, you probably have an idea for a laser engraving project that you’re anxious to get started on.
 If you’re looking at laser engraving machines and trying to decide what exactly you need to make your project happen, you’ve come to the right place.

-I've been working with laser machines for many years, and while working closely with the Thunder Laser brand, I have become intimately familiar with laser machines and everything they are capable of.
-This guide is meant to help you understand what's available in the market and how to pick the right machine for your next project or customer order.
+I’ve been working with laser machines for many years, and while working closely with the Thunder Laser brand, I have become intimately familiar with laser cutters and engravers and everything they are capable of.
+This guide is meant to help you understand what’s available in the market and how to pick the right machine for your next project or customer order.

-Laser engraving doesn't involve any tool bits or direct contact with the material surface.
-Instead, as in the case with Thunder Laser Machines, it's the use of high powered C02 laser beams that remove surface layers of the material.
-The laser uses directed high heat to vaporize the surface layers and leave a clean surface engraved design.
+Laser engraving doesn’t involve any tool bits or direct contact with the material surface.
+Instead, as in the case with Thunder Laser Machines, it’s the use of high powered C02 laser beams that remove surface layers of the material.
+The laser uses directed high heat to vaporize the surface layers and leave a clean engraving sporting intricate designs.

-Sometimes there can be a bit of confusion surrounding whether or not the same machine can be used for both laser cutting and laser engraving.
-The laser machine itself is capable of both cutting and engraving.
-The main difference is in the lens selection.
-When engraving, you can use a lens with a shorter focal length to achieve more precision and with less emphasis on cutting depth.
+Sometimes there can be a bit of confusion surrounding whether or not a single machine can be used for both laser cutting and laser engraving.
+With Thunder Laser USA, you can do both.
+It’s just a matter of changing the lens selection.
+When engraving, for example, you can use a lens with a shorter focal length to achieve more precision while reducing the emphasis on the cutting depth.

 How Much Do They Cost?